-- Engage and learn generally recognized principles, dynamics, and best practices in the core disciplines of business, economics, and organizational development, within a crosscultural and international context. - Articulate and demonstrate a personal philosophy of effective and ethical business and • leadership practices and strategies, well-grounded in a biblically-based Christian worldview. - Demonstrate the ability to effectively and ethically lead people, manage systems and operations, and steward resources at various levels within for-profit and not-for-profit organizations for the overall benefit of the organizations' owners, donors, shareholders and stakeholders.
+- Engage and learn generally recognized principles, dynamics, and best practices in the core disciplines of business, economics, and organizational behavior, within a crosscultural and international context. - Articulate and demonstrate a personal philosophy of effective and ethical business and leadership practices and strategies, well-grounded in a biblically-based Christian worldview. - Demonstrate the ability to effectively and ethically lead people, manage systems and operations, and steward resources at various levels within for-profit and not-for-profit organizations.

-- Online application •

-- Application fee

-- Official transcript for highest earned degree and any master's level credits earned • • A minimum 2.0 GPA for the most recent degree obtained.
+- Online application - Application fee - Official transcript for highest earned degree and any master's level credits earned - o A minimum 2.0 GPA for the most recent degree obtained.